 North Face Storm Break 2 Review: Pros and Cons

 Now you’ve had a pretty good insight into just what makes this tent tick and how it stands up against the competition, it’s time to get down to brass tacks.
 You’re never going to find one perfect tent (read: nothing is perfect), so here are the specifics of what I like and don’t like so much about the Storm Break 2.
+I mean, it wouldn’t be a proper Stormbreak 2 review without a good old Pros and Cons section!

 - Spacious and comfortable to sleep two easily without having to squeeze in like sardines.